10 ways to make the most of Christmas in London with children in 2025

 Harrods

-Even if you don’t manage to get tickets to see Santa at Harrods it’s still worth a visit to this fantastic department store.
+Even if you don’t manage to get tickets to the new Jellycat popup it’s still worth a visit to this fantastic department store.
 The atmosphere is amazing and really gets you in the Christmas mood with its fantastic toy department, Christmas department and food hall.
 Harrods also has world class window displays which are also part of the Christmas fun.

 Address: 87-135 Brompton Rd, London SW1X 7XL, United Kingdom